ramasilveyra/stylelint-images/src/rules/prefer-data-uri/README.md

 # prefer-data-uri

-Suggest using data-URIs instead of an external image if their file size (in bytes) exceeds the limit.
+Suggest using data-URIs instead of an external image if its file size (in bytes) is smaller than the limit.

 ## Options

-`number`: Maximum file size (in bytes) allowed as external image.
+`number`: Limit of file size (in bytes) allowed as data-URI image.

 For example, with `3000`: